m8ngotree/mlsys/progress.md

 # Progress

+## November 18
+Day 21 of ML Systems: I coded out the first 3 kernels of @maharshii 's softmax blog and learned more about the various optimizations such as the online algorithm and reductions as well as CUDA runtime functions.
+I spent about 3 hours total.

 ## November 12
 Day 20 of ML Systems: I was a little inefficient with my studying today, but I mainly went through @maharshii ‘s softmax and understood the optimizations at a high level.
 Tomorrow, I’ll go through and start coding things out.